DINO in the Room: Leveraging 2D Foundation Models for 3D Segmentation

 \paragraph{Distillation.} We apply Principal Component Analysis (PCA) to the point features generated by the distilled \oursdist{} model and visualize the first three principal components as RGB colors.
 This provides a qualitative view of the semantic information captured during distillation pretraining.
 Note that this model operates without image input during inference.

-\Cref{fig:supp:pca_scannet_1,fig:supp:pca_scannet_2,fig:supp:pca_kitti,fig:supp:pca_nuscenes_1,fig:supp:pca_nuscenes_2} highlight the rich semantic features distilled from DINOv2.
+\cref{fig:supp:pca_scannet_1,fig:supp:pca_scannet_2,fig:supp:pca_kitti,fig:supp:pca_nuscenes_1,fig:supp:pca_nuscenes_2} highlight the rich semantic features distilled from DINOv2.
 Points belonging to the same semantic class exhibit similar colors, reflecting alignment along the first three principal axes.
 For instance, in \cref{fig:supp:pca_scannet_1,fig:supp:pca_scannet_2}, objects such as tables, chairs, books, and walls consistently map to distinct colors across the scene.
 These results show that the model captures fine-grained semantic representations of 3D scenes without requiring semantic labels during training.
-Furthermore, \cref{fig:supp:pca_scannet_1,fig:supp:pca_scannet_2} reveal that objects like chairs and tables are segmented into finer subparts in feature space, surpassing the granularity of the dataset annotations.
-This semantically rich feature representation significantly enhances the model's performance for semantic segmentation fine-tuning, as is evident by the quantitative results in the main paper.
+Furthermore, \cref{fig:supp:pca_scannet_1,fig:supp:pca_scannet_2} reveal that objects like chairs and tables are segmented into finer subparts in feature space, surpassing the granularity of the datasets' annotations, which this model does not use.
+This semantically rich feature representation significantly enhances the model's performance when used as initialization before fine-tuning for semantic segmentation, as is evident by the quantitative results in the main paper.

-\paragraph{Semantic Segmentation.} \Cref{fig:supp:seg_scannet_1,fig:supp:seg_scannet_2,fig:supp:seg_nuscenes} compare the predictions of \ours{} and PTv3, with a focus on points where \ours{} benefits from DINOv2 features.
+\paragraph{Semantic Segmentation.} \cref{fig:supp:seg_scannet_1,fig:supp:seg_scannet_2,fig:supp:seg_nuscenes} compare the predictions of \ours{} and PTv3, with a focus on points where \ours{} benefits from DINOv2 features.